Hacker0x01/docs.hackerone.com/docs/hackers/warp-client-config.md

 ![image](./images/warp_win_main.png)

 ### macOS
 1. Go to account preferences in the client.
-Click **Login with Cloudflare Zero Trust**.
-Click "account" tab
+Click "account" tab, and click **Login with Cloudflare Zero Trust**.
 ![image](./images/warp_account.png)

 2. Fill in the team domain and click **Done**: